muse254/variant/README.md

 </div>

+>**It's important to note that the process is not atomic, if something fails in the middle of the process, you might end up with a broken configuration.
+I'm working on a way to make this process more robust.**

 ## Installation

-It is important to note that `variant` assumes that you have already have [git](https://git-scm.com/) installed and configured.
+`variant` assumes that you have already have [git](https://git-scm.com/) installed and configured.
 Also the `ssh-add` command is expected to be available in your PATH, [this is what it does](https://superuser.com/questions/360686/what-exactly-does-ssh-add-do).

 ## Usage